 There are three types of color blindness:

-- Protanopia: where people have a hard time distinguishing the difference between some red and green colors
+- Protanopia: people have a hard time distinguishing the difference between some red and green colors

-- Tritanopia: where people confuse blue with green and yellow with violet colors.
+- Tritanopia: people confuse blue with green and yellow with violet colors.

 Three Ways to Improve Accessibility

-Use an asterisk, a text reference in the form label, or use ARIA to indicate required fields.
+Use an asterisk (with an explanation), a text reference in the form label, or use ARIA to indicate required fields.

-Check color contrast in your designs with WAVE or Colour Contrast Checker.
+Check the color contrast in your designs with WebAIM Color Contrast Checker or Chrome DevTools.

 For people who are color blind, using colors alone on a chart means they can’t distinguish the difference between your color guides.